Beyond the Spell-Checker: The Content Editors’ Role in the Student Experience

 A content editor’s role in supporting the structure of the learning environment involves maintaining templates and ensuring correct formatting.
 The purpose of these templates is to provide a vehicle for customized course content in a consistent format both within a course and between courses.
 When custom content is presented in the same visual format per course element (like a syllabus or a rubric), it helps the student focus on the content, not on the presentation, of these essential documents.
 Additionally, adhering to formatting best practices within each template ensures that the content is readable with a screen reader.
 The goal is not to force a cookie-cutter experience, but to ensure a seamless, polished learning environment.

 Fixing typos is probably what comes to mind when most people think of content editing.
 But a content editor is not merely a glorified spell-checker.
-For instance, Microsoft Word’s spell-checker functionality will easily catch typos that produce a nonword, which is “a string that is not a real word,” as defined by Ray Panko from the University of Hawaii.
-Microsoft Word is much less likely, however, to catch typos that create a different, but incorrect, word.
-And these are precisely the kinds of errors that humans have trouble catching, Panko’s research showed.
+For instance, Microsoft Word’s spell-checker functionality will easily catch typos that produce an incorrect version of the intended word, not found in the program’s dictionary.
+Microsoft Word is much less likely, however, to catch typos that create an entirely different, but incorrect, word.

 For example, the difference between identity and identify or definitely and defiantly can be deceptively subtle in running text.
 Catching errors is even harder for people reading their own writing: “When we’re proof reading our own work, we know the meaning we want to convey. . . .
 The reason we don’t see our own typos is because what we see on the screen is competing with the version that exists in our heads,” said University of Sheffield psychologist Tom Stafford in the Wired article “What’s Up With That: Why It’s So Hard to Catch Your Own Typos.”
 A content editor approaches course content with a fresh pair of eyes, which helps uncover any lingering typos and grammatical errors.